-An interface serves as a mean of communication between two things (thing being my abstraction of anything), if we think about software, we can talk about User Interfaces, if we talk about humans language is also an Interface.
+An interface serves as a mean of communication between two things (the thing being my abstraction of anything), if we think about software, we can talk about User Interfaces, if we talk about humans language is also an Interface.
 So interfaces are ways to interact or communicate with something.
 If we have well-defined interfaces in our software package, it will be much easier to perform the necessary operations, regardless of the underlying technology.

-So Docker provides an abstraction called container and a well defined interface to that container.
+So Docker provides an abstraction called container and a well-defined interface to that container.
 Besides being a great abstraction for applications in general, it enforces isolation of that application at the OS level.

-Docker is a relatively new technology which is currently known to provide a solution for a more efficient infrastructure resources utilization and applications isolation, by creating an abstraction on top of LXC or linux containers, in short LXC provides a user space interface for the linux kernel, which allows to create bounded processes which can access the kernel directly.
-An important and key concept here, is how we can create an isolated process inside another OS, which resembles hypervisors virtualization or «Virtual Machines», in that category we are used to software such VirtualBox, VMWare, or KVM.
+Docker is a relatively new technology which is currently known to provide a solution for a more efficient infrastructure resources utilization and applications isolation, by creating an abstraction on top of LXC or Linux containers, in short LXC provides a userspace interface for the Linux kernel, which allows to create bounded processes which can access the kernel directly.
+An important and key concept here is how we can create an isolated process inside another OS, which resembles hypervisors virtualization or «Virtual Machines», in that category we are used to software such VirtualBox, VMWare, or KVM.
 The key difference is LXC bounded processes can access to the kernel directly, while virtualization actually simulates or virtualizes hardware, in order to run a complete OS on top of it, which is not as performant as it could be.

-Using docker vs Virtual Machines for isolating our applications, allows us to use infrastructure resources efficiently by providing a way of packaging an applications with only the necessary resources.
+Using docker vs Virtual Machines for isolating our applications, allows us to use infrastructure resources efficiently by providing a way of packaging applications with only the necessary resources.